percwg/perc-wg/srtp-ekt-diet/draft-ietf-perc-srtp-ekt-diet.md

 Each EKT cipher specifies a value T that is the maximum number of times a given key can be used.
-An endpoint MUST NOT encrypt more than T different Full EKT Field using the same EKTKey.
+An endpoint MUST NOT encrypt more than T different FullEKTField values using the same EKTKey.
 In addition, the EKTKey MUST NOT be used beyond the lifetime provided by the TTL described in (#dtls-srtp-extensions).